For any and all information and support related to our Academic Programs, please email firstname.lastname@example.org

-The current growth of creative multi-media technologies in very aspect of entertainment, education, commerce, communication, science and engineering attests to the power and importance of these technologies.
-In bridging the gap between creativity and precision, form and function the MA in DAS provides a synergistic environment that will provide the educational and hands-on training with the technical, formal and conceptual skills necessary to work in the digital media industries.
+The current growth of creative multi-media technologies in every aspect of entertainment, education, commerce, communication, science and engineering attests to their power and importance.
+Bridging the gap between creativity and precision, form and function, the MA in DAS offers a synergistic environment that provides educational and hands-on training in the technical, formal and conceptual skills necessary to work in digital media industries.
 Multimedia and creative technologies are a global growth market, with entertainment technologies, interaction design, virtual reality and evolving social networks emerging as a driving force to reorganize our information and its infrastructure.
 From all indications, the future demand for graduates from this program will be very strong.

 The Digital Worlds’ Institute offers postbaccalaureate status to qualified students who have already completed their undergraduate degree and wish to continue their studies without seeking immediate admission to the Master of Arts in Digital Arts & Sciences program.
 Students with postbaccalaureate status are eligible to take courses offered by the Digital Worlds Institute at the undergraduate level.
 For more information about postbaccalaureate status, please contact our Student Services Coordinator at: firstname.lastname@example.org